jaz303/appy-bird/README.md

 #### Using your own router

 To use your own your own router, simply pass a function for the `route` option.
 This function will receive a `request` object (see Handler parameters, below) and should return either a route descriptor, or `null` if no matching route was found.
 A route descriptor is a 2-element array of `[route, matches]`, where `route` is an object containing one of the action keys described above , and `matches` represents any parameters that your router has extracted from the URL (or indeed from any other aspect of the request), such as Rails-style `/:path/:segments`.
-These will be passed as the second argument to thethe `handler` function.
+These will be passed as the second argument to the `handler` function.

 ### Handlers